 Audit Committee.
-Our audit committee consists of Jiandong Lu, Yong Chen and Lihong Wang, and is chaired by Lihong Wang.
-Jiandong Lu and Yong Chen satisfy the "independence" requirements of Rule 5605(a)(2) of the Listing Rules of the NASDAQ Stock Market and meet the independence standards under Rule 10A-3 under the Exchange Act.
-Our audit committee will consist solely of independent directors that satisfy the Nasdaq and SEC requirements within one year of the completion of our initial public offering.
-Our board of directors has also determined that Jiandong Lu qualifies as an "audit committee financial expert" within the meaning of the SEC rules and possesses financial sophistication within the meaning of the Listing Rules of the NASDAQ Stock Market.
+Our audit committee consists of Weili Hong, Jun Yan and Yong Chen, and is chaired by Weili Hong.
+Each of them satisfies the "independence" requirements of Rule 5605(a)(2) of the Listing Rules of the NASDAQ Stock Market and meet the independence standards under Rule 10A-3 under the Exchange Act.
+Our board of directors has also determined that Weili Hong qualifies as an "audit committee financial expert" within the meaning of the SEC rules and possesses financial sophistication within the meaning of the Listing Rules of the NASDAQ Stock Market.
 The audit committee oversees our accounting and financial reporting processes and the audits of the financial statements of our company.
 The audit committee is responsible for, among other things:

-- selecting our independent registered public accounting firm and pre-approving all auditing and non-auditing services permitted to be performed by our independent registered public accounting firm; - · reviewing with our independent registered public accounting firm any audit problems or difficulties and management's response and approving all proposed related party transactions, as defined in Item 404 of Regulation S-K; - · discussing the annual audited financial statements with management and our independent registered public accounting firm; - · annually reviewing and reassessing the adequacy of our audit committee charter; - · meeting separately and periodically with the management and our internal auditor and our independent registered public accounting firm; - · reporting regularly to the full board of directors; - · reviewing the adequacy and effectiveness of our accounting and internal control policies and procedures and any steps taken to monitor and control major financial risk exposure; and - · such other matters that are specifically delegated to our audit committee by our board of directors from time to time.
+- selecting our independent registered public accounting firm and pre-approving all auditing and non-auditing services permitted to be performed by our independent registered public accounting firm; - reviewing with our independent registered public accounting firm any audit problems or difficulties and management's response and approving all proposed related party transactions, as defined in Item 404 of Regulation S-K; - discussing the annual audited financial statements with management and our independent registered public accounting firm; - annually reviewing and reassessing the adequacy of our audit committee charter; - meeting separately and periodically with the management and our internal auditor and our independent registered public accounting firm; - · reporting regularly to the full board of directors; - reviewing the adequacy and effectiveness of our accounting and internal control policies and procedures and any steps taken to monitor and control major financial risk exposure; and - such other matters that are specifically delegated to our audit committee by our board of directors from time to time.

 Compensation Committee.
-Our compensation committee consists of Jiandong Lu, Yong Chen and Zhongjue Chen, and is chaired by Zhongjue Chen.
-Jiandong Lu and Yong Chen satisfy the "independence" requirements of Rule 5605(a)(2) of the Listing Rules of the NASDAQ Stock Market.
+Our compensation committee consists of Zhongjue Chen, Jun Yan and Yong Chen, and is chaired by Zhongjue Chen.
+Jun Yan and Yong Chen satisfy the "independence" requirements of Rule 5605(a)(2) of the Listing Rules of the NASDAQ Stock Market.
 Our compensation committee assists the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
 Our chief executive officer may not be present at any committee meeting during which his compensation is deliberated upon.
 The compensation committee is responsible for, among other things:

-- · reviewing and approving to the board with respect to the total compensation package for our most senior executive officers; - approving and overseeing the total compensation package for our executives other than the most senior executive officers; - · reviewing and recommending to the board with respect to the compensation of our directors; - · reviewing periodically and approving any long-term incentive compensation or equity plans; - · selecting compensation consultants, legal counsel or other advisors after taking into consideration all factors relevant to that person's independence from management; and - · programs or similar arrangements, annual bonuses, employee pension and welfare benefit plans.
+- · reviewing and approving to the board with respect to the total compensation package for our most senior executive officers; - · approving and overseeing the total compensation package for our executives other than the most senior executive officers; - · reviewing and recommending to the board with respect to the compensation of our directors; - · reviewing periodically and approving any long-term incentive compensation or equity plans; - selecting compensation consultants, legal counsel or other advisors after taking into consideration all factors relevant to that person's independence from management; and - programs or similar arrangements, annual bonuses, employee pension and welfare benefit plans.

 Corporate Governance and Nominating Committee.
-Our corporate governance and nominating committee consists of Jiandong Lu, Yong Chen and Lihong Wang, and is chaired by Lihong Wang.
-Jiandong Lu and Yong Chen satisfy the "independence" requirements of Rule 5605(a)(2) of the Listing Rules of the NASDAQ Stock Market.
+Our corporate governance and nominating committee consists of Lihong Wang, Haiping Yan and Weili Hong, and is chaired by Lihong Wang.
+Haiping Yan and Weili Hong satisfy the "independence" requirements of Rule 5605(a)(2) of the Listing Rules of the NASDAQ Stock Market.
 The corporate governance and nominating committee assists the board of directors in selecting individuals qualified to become our directors and in determining the composition of the board of directors and its committees.
 The corporate governance and nominating committee is responsible for, among other things: